-Negroponte also said that Iraq was at a violent and "precarious juncture," he stressed concern over an increasingly confident Hizbollah and outlined a series of other threats to the United States, including from Somalia, Iran and Syria.
+AMY GOODMAN: Negroponte also said Iraq was at a violent and “precarious juncture.”
+He stressed concern over an increasingly confident Hezbollah and outlined a series of other threats to the United States, including from Somalia, Iran and Syria.

-Negroponte became the first National Intelligence director in April 2005 but is shortly due to move to the state department where he will become Condoleezza Rice’s deputy.
+JUAN GONZALEZ: Negroponte became the first national intelligence director in April 2005 but is shortly due to move to the State Department, where he will become Condoleezza Rice’s deputy.
 President Bush last week named retired Navy Vice Admiral Mike McConnell to replace Negroponte as the new chief of intelligence.
 McConnell said he would work to increase the coordination between the nation’s 16 different spy agencies.

 AMY GOODMAN: Tim Shorrock is an independent journalist who’s been closely following this story.
 He’s currently working on a book about the privatization of intelligence.
 He joins us here in Memphis, where he lives.
 Welcome to Democracy Now!

 TIM SHORROCK: Thank you very much.

 AMY GOODMAN: So, talk about Mike McConnell and Booz Allen.

 TIM SHORROCK: Well, it was interesting that Juan mentioned that he is into — talks about integration of intelligence services, because that’s exactly what Booz Allen does.
 Booz Allen is one of about, you know, ten large corporations that play a very major role in American intelligence.
 Every time you hear about intelligence watching North Korea or tapping al-Qaeda phones, something like that, you can bet that corporations like these are very heavily involved.
 And Booz Allen is one of the largest of these contractors.
 I estimate that about 50 percent of our $45 billion intelligence budget goes to private sector contractors like Booz Allen.